Abhishek-172/Netflix-GPT/README.md

 - After creating a movieSlice we will add this slice to a appstore.
 - Lets add this Movie Result to moviesSlice, for ths we need to dispatch an action from browse.js file

+- Lets create a New Hook - Building a Custom Hook
+- Our Browse.js file is little messy it should just render the component and nothing else
+- So we will took that API calling part and dispatching part out of that browse.js file in order to do that we will create a custom hook. named - useNowPlayingMovies.js

 # Features:

 - Login/Signup Page